DEFRA/defra-ai-sdlc/workflow/workflow-documentation.md

 ### Keep Your Documents Up to Date

+Update documentation whenever you make changes to the codebase.
+This practice:
+- helps team members understand recent changes
-During the normal development workflow, it is essential to update documentation every time you make a change.
-This practice not only benefits human collaborators but also ensures the LLM has an accurate understanding of the current state of the codebase.
+- ensures the LLM has an accurate understanding of the current system
+- reduces technical debt
+- makes onboarding new team members easier

 Use the [prompt-add-update-documentation](../prompt-library/documentation-writing/prompt-add-update-documentation.md) prompt to have the LLMs update the codebase documentation regularly.